tonypags/resume/Testimonials.md

 <i>quoted from actual, internal review records</i>

 ---
+“As Team Lead, Tony has the technical skills and experience with all aspects of the Automate department.
+He is also a sounding board for issues and expertise to the team.”

+---
+“Tony is very professional in his manner in which he communicates both internally and externally to clients.”

+---
+“Tony is very proficient and keeping work and tasks documented.
+I will be working with him and the rest of the team to be able to report and measure on workloads, timelines and deliverables to upper management.
+Tony will be a valued resource in assisting in this endeavor.”

+---
+“In my limited time here, Tony has stood out as someone who can manage priorities and commitments.”

+---
+“Tony has always had a level head in discussions we've had with the team, and let the other members speak their mind even if Tony doesn't agree with them.”

+---
+“Tony and the Automation team as a whole has been an advocate of change.
+There are sometimes obstacles that hinder that, and I have observed Tony working to overcome them.”

+---
+“I have observed Tony's ability to have an ever-growing organic nature to the documentation he provides.
+It's always changing to the work and procedures in place.”

+---
+“Tony is extremely disciplined in his approach and this pays off for the clients.
+He remembers when to follow up and will hound an issue relentlessly until he gets a response.
+Tony sets an excellent example for the team in this regard as he holds them all to the same standard that he holds himself.”

+---
 “Tony is extremely disciplined in his approach and this pays off for the clients.
 He remembers when to follow up and will hound an issue relentlessly until he gets a response.
 Tony sets an excellent example for the team in this regard as he holds them all to the same standard that he holds himself.”

 ---